Data Requirements and Prediction Scaling for Long-Term Failure Forecasts in Wind Turbines: Results

 Answering the question of whether SCADA and a dedicated sensor are always better than SCADA is cumbersome.
 First of all, there are no openly available datasets with SCADA and vibration data.
 Therefore, one has only a solution given by the analyzers of the dataset, which is not possible to check independently.
-The analyzers can be over-presenting positive results and under-publishing negative results.
-One can see from Fig.~\ref{fig:Prediction_vs_TY} how rare the points with TY$>$10, in other words, how difficult it is to get a large dataset, especially with vibration data.
-The owners of such datasets may be interested in proving that vibration sensors are worth the money already paid for them.
-The authors also did not ask this question themselves and were just showing the result of the analysis without checking whether one can get the same prediction with SCADA only.
+Most authors did not ask themselves the question whether one can get the same prediction with SCADA only and were just showing the result of the analysis.
+There is also a known effect of over-presenting positive results and under-publishing negative results.
 However, we found one paper, which shows that both SCADA and vibration data give comparable results~\cite{natili2021multi}.
-Our Figure~\ref{fig:Prediction_vs_TY} also suggests that having vibration data can be beneficial, but with enough data and some effort, one can get similarly good results using only SCADA data.
+Our Figure~\ref{fig:Prediction_vs_TY} also suggests that having vibration data can be beneficial, but with enough data and some effort, one can get similarly good results using only SCADA.
+Note that despite the fact that vibration sensors can significantly improve prediction, vibrations are typically measured for parts with rotating elements, such as gearbox, generator, and bearing, and for the elements that are subject to an external force, such as tower, foundation, and blades, which represent a significant amount but not all turbine components.